A chronology of the Counterjihad movement.

 - 28: The far right fielded four candidates in the Batley and Spen by-election following the murder of Jo Cox; David Furness (BNP), Richard Edmonds (National Front), Jack Buckby (Liberty GB) and Therese Hirst (English Democrats).

 - 24: The new Generation Identitaire bar and headquarters opened in Lille despite the 60,000 signatures-strong petition and a 500-people protest against it.

 - 30: Generation Identitaire raised a concrete wall in front of a Montpellier building that is soon to welcome 90 asylum seekers.
 On the wall was spray-painted «Montpellier sans clandestins!» ('No clandestines in Montpellier!').

-- Members of the far-right Party of the Danes distributed aerosol spray cans labeled 'anti-migrant spray' in a Danish town, aimed at equipping the public against assault from immigrants and asylum seekers.
+- Members of the far-right Party of the Danes distributed aerosol spray cans labelled 'anti-migrant spray' in a Danish town, aimed at equipping the public against assault from immigrants and asylum seekers.
 Leader Daniel Carlsen said: 'I cannot see how it is racist, [...] [p]epper spray is illegal here so we wanted to figure out a way for Danish people, in particular women, to protect themselves.
 It’s obviously not the ideal situation.'
 The stunt mimicked that of Dutch MP Geert Wilders who in January 2016 gave women spray cans that promised to be 'Islamic testosterone bombs'.

 - 1: The EDL marched through Boston in Lincolnshire, calling upon prime minister Theresa May to leave the EU and drastically reduce immigration.